 You will have access to a wide range of facilities in the School of Engineering, including state-of-the-art CAD and CAE 3D design facilities, wind tunnels and manufacturing labs, among others.

-You'll also have the opportunity to work with local industry through various projects, and learn about real-world engineering through guest lectures.
+You'll also work with local industry throughout your degree through various projects, and learn about real-world engineering through guest lectures.

 The teaching of your mechanical engineering degree is informed by the research of our expert staff, who are based in our research institutes.
 These specialise in: